pabloogc/bits-of-apollo/README.md

 When writing GraphQL applications one of the most difficult tasks I usually encountered is organizing the project in a way that makes sense for the long run, in this case I opted for

-* folder<=>feature structure keeping related models, services, resolvers together when it makes sense.
+* Layered architecture

+For this scenario I decided to go with a very common layered architecture, where the request is resolved in a common pattern of request => resolver => service => repository operations + notifications => response.

+In the case of a bidding app like bits an event based architure would probably allow for easier scaling, better concurrency control at the cost of code complexity or having to use external libraries.

-I always enjoyed the ideas of [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) despite the complexity it comes with some general concepts like code organization I find very practical.
+I always enjoyed the ideas of [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), despite the complexity it introduces.
+Some general concepts like code organization I find very practical.
+Abstracting away graphql would have a huge upfront cost but the code of this demo is still design around that idea, don't leak the existence of a request of any kind into the service layers.

 * schema-first
   I opted for a schema first approach, when the API evolves the GraphQL type the Entity type (Show, Auction...) will